Codes4Fun/moshi.cpp/README.md

 There are multiple tools that demo different components:
 * mimi-encode - demonstrates using mimi to encode different inputs to a mimi file
 * mimi-decode - demonstrates using mimi to decode and output different files
-* mimi-play - decodes mimi files and playsback through sdl
+* mimi-play - decodes mimi files and plays them through sdl
 * mimi-echo - realtime demo that allows you to hear mimi compression
 * moshi-tts - demonstrates text inputs to audio outputs
 * moshi-stt - demonstrates audio inputs to text outputs
+* moshi-sts - demonstrates audio inputs to audio (and text) outputs

 TODO: finish a download tool, GGUF/quantization support, integrate llama.cpp to implement an unmute like program, add a gui.